TULiberalArts/Geographic-Information-Systems/pages/graduate.md

 We prepare students for the demands of the job market, integrating advanced technical training with business ethics and professional development.
 Core coursework includes spatial database design, application development, technical cartography, advanced statistics and ethics and professional practice, culminating in a hands-on capstone experience.
 The program trains competitive, skilled GIS analysts and prepares students to sit for the GISP certification exam.
 We are affiliated with the National Professional Science Master’s Association and work with an advisory board of professionals in the field to ensure that our program is teaching the skills that employers are seeking.

-Learn More About the [Professional Science Master’s in Geographic Information Systems](https://www.temple.edu/academics/degree-programs/geographic-information-systems-psm-la-gis-psm/cla-geographic-information-systems-psm-admissions)
+Learn More about the [Professional Science Master’s in Geographic Information Systems](https://www.temple.edu/academics/degree-programs/geographic-information-systems-psm-la-gis-psm/cla-geographic-information-systems-psm-admissions)

 ## Graduate Certificate in Geographic Information Systems (GIS)
 Our 12-credit graduate certificate in GIS is open to all students who have completed an undergraduate degree—including current Temple University graduate students and those not currently enrolled in a graduate program.
 The program has a range of GIS electives to allow graduate certificate students to tailor their coursework to their professional or academic interests.
 Contact [psmgis@temple.edu](mailto:psmgis.temple.edu) to get started on your certificate!